 The Company's license agreement with Antares Pharma, Inc. required the Company to make a \$1.0 million upfront payment to Antares in June 2000.
-The Company expects to fund the development of the products, has made and will continue to make milestone payments and once regulatory approval to market is received, pay royalties on the sales of products.
+The Company funds the development of the hormone therapy products it licenses under this agreement.
+The Company has made and will continue to make milestone payments to Antares and if and when regulatory approval to market the products is received, the Company will pay royalties to Antares on any sales of products.